cos418atPrinceton/assignments_template/assignment1-1/README.md

 $ git push origin master
 $ git push origin a11-handin
 ```
+<p>Please fill in <a href="https://forms.gle/xQEMTYZALsCdz5657">this google form</a> with your GitHub username and your Princeton NetID.
+This allows us to map your GitHub to your Princeton information for grading.
+We'll run the grading scripts daily and send your grading information to your Princeton email.</p>

 <p>In order to overwrite a tag use the force flag as follows.</p>